-5 Properties that Shouldn’t be Made into Movies
+5 Properties that Should NEVER be Movies

 Let’s be honest.
 Unless the world ends sometime very, very soon, your favorite ‘whatever’ will be made into a movie.
 Book, show, video game, whatever.
 It will be made into a movie even if it’s not called by it’s own name.
 No Smallville movie, no, but Superman has seen his share of screen time.
 No Law & Order but c’mon- there’s a million crime/thrillers already.
 Alan Moore deemed Watchmen (2009) unfilmable, but bam, we’ve had it for three years now.

 Based on the fact that comic book movies aren’t going away and there are a hundred thousand (the exact number) other propeties to be mined, rest assured, what you love will eventually be molested by Hollywood’s grubby little fingers.
 Or made love to, it’s a split decision.
 I don’t want to act as though Hollywood does nothing justice.
 Dark Knight of course is the greatest example, while plenty of others get their due.

 Could anyone have done Sherlock Holmes (2008) the way Guy Ritchie delivered it?
 Could anyone have gotten ahold of Daredevil (2003) and made it as awesome as Ben Affleck did?
 That last sentence was a terrible joke and I’m sorry I typed it, but in all honesty, Daredevil is part of the reason I’m writing this.
 Such a great character with basic, creative plots, and we get a cross eyed Ben Affleck making kissy-face with his future wife.

 This was supposed to be my favorite character brought to life, using his crazy senses, flipping off buildings and throwing rapists through glass windows in bars, not picking out his next wife.